Code-Institute-Submissions/Friendly-Digest/TESTING.md

 ### **My Recipes** <a name="my-recipes-test"></a>

-* My Recipes page is full responsive.
+* My Recipes page is fully responsive.
 * Page is only accessible when user session is active.
-* If user tries yto access another user's page, Log In page will be loaded with flash message.
+* If user tries to access another user's page, Log In page will be loaded with Flash message.
 * Only recipes uploaded by session user are displayed.
 As expected.
 * If no recipes are present, message is displayed stating there are no recipes to display.
 * Page header displays session user's username.
 As expected.